OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 ### Language settings

 You can install a version of the Wikidata reconciliation service that uses your language.

-First, you need the language code: this is the [two-letter WP code found on this list](https://en.wikipedia.org/wiki/List_of_Wikipedias), or in the domain name of the desired Wikipedia (for instance, "fr" if your Wikipedia is [https://fr.wikipedia.org/wiki/](https://fr.wikipedia.org/wiki/)).
+First, you need the language code: this is the [two-letter WP code found on this list](https://en.wikipedia.org/wiki/List_of_Wikipedias), or in the domain name of the desired Wikipedia (for instance, “fr” if your Wikipedia is [https://fr.wikipedia.org/wiki/](https://fr.wikipedia.org/wiki/)).

-Then, open the reconciliation dialog and click <span class="menuItems">Add Standard Service</span>.
-The URL is `https://openrefine-wikidata.toolforge.org/fr/api` where "fr" is replaced by your language code.
+Then, open the reconciliation window (under <span class="menuItems">Reconcile</span> → <span class="menuItems">Start reconciling...</span>) and click <span class="menuItems">Add Standard Service</span>.
+The URL is `https://openrefine-wikidata.toolforge.org/fr/api` where “fr” is replaced by your language code.

 When reconciling using this interface, items and properties will be displayed in your language if a translation is available.
 The matching score of the reconciliation is not influenced by your choice of language: items are matched by considering all labels and keeping the best possible match.
 So the language of your dataset is irrelevant to the choice of the language for the reconciliation interface.

 ### Restricting matches by type

 In Wikidata, types are items themselves.
-For instance, the [university of Ljubljana (Q1377)](https://www.wikidata.org/wiki/Q1377) has type [public university (Q875538)](https://www.wikidata.org/wiki/Q875538), which is witnessed by a statement on [Q1377](https://www.wikidata.org/wiki/Q1377) using the [instance of (P31)](https://www.wikidata.org/wiki/Property:P31) property.
+For instance, the [university of Ljubljana (Q1377)](https://www.wikidata.org/wiki/Q1377) has the type [public university (Q875538)](https://www.wikidata.org/wiki/Q875538), using the [instance of (P31)](https://www.wikidata.org/wiki/Property:P31) property.

-Types are organized into an ontology, by specifying which types are subclasses of the others, using the [subclass of (P279)](https://www.wikidata.org/wiki/Property:P279) property.
+Types can be subclasses of other types, using the [subclass of (P279)](https://www.wikidata.org/wiki/Property:P279) property.
 For instance, [public university (Q875538)](https://www.wikidata.org/wiki/Q875538) is a subclass of [university (Q3918)](https://www.wikidata.org/wiki/Q3918).

-One useful tool to visualize the subclasses of a given type is the [Wikidata Graph Builder](https://angryloki.github.io/wikidata-graph-builder/).
-For instance, here are [all the subclasses of academic institution (Q4671277)](https://angryloki.github.io/wikidata-graph-builder/?property=P279&item=Q4671277&mode=reverse).
+You can visualize these structures with the [Wikidata Graph Builder](https://angryloki.github.io/wikidata-graph-builder/).

-The reconciliation window allows you to select a type for your rows.
-This will restrict the matches to items that are instances of any subclass of the given type.
-For instance, if you select [public institution (Q875538)](https://www.wikidata.org/wiki/Q875538), then [university of Ljubljana (Q1377)](https://www.wikidata.org/wiki/Q1377) will be a possible match, because of the path above.
+When you select or enter a type for reconciliation, OpenRefine will include that type and all its subtypes.
+For instance, if you select [university (Q3918)](https://www.wikidata.org/wiki/Q3918), then [university of Ljubljana (Q1377)](https://www.wikidata.org/wiki/Q1377) will be a possible match.

-By default, OpenRefine will propose you some types based on the first few items of your dataset.
-It is quite likely that these types will be too specific for your needs.
-You can specify a broader type that will encompass more items.
-For instance, if you have a dataset of universities, it might be better to pick [educational institution (Q2385804)](https://www.wikidata.org/wiki/Q2385804) rather than [university (Q3918)](https://www.wikidata.org/wiki/Q3918), for instance if some entry happens to be marked as a [college (Q189004)](https://www.wikidata.org/wiki/Q189004) in Wikidata.

-Some items are not marked as the instances of anything, because no one has taken the time to add these statements yet.
-If you restrict the reconciliation to a type, these items will not appear in the results, except when no items of the given type could be found for the particular name.
-In this case, items with no type can be returned: they will have a low score and will not be matched automatically.
+Some items may not yet be set as an instance of anything, because Wikidata is crowdsourced.
+If you restrict reconciliation to a type, these items will not appear in the results, except as a fallback, and will have a lower score.

 ### Reconciling via unique identifiers

-You can supply a column of unique identifiers directly to Wikidata in order to pull more data, but [these strings will not be "reconciled" against the external dataset](reconciling##reconciling-with-unique-identifiers).
-These identifiers will not be validated.

-Apply the operation “Reconcile” → “Use values as identifiers” on your column of identifiers.
-All cells will appear as dark blue "confirmed" matches.
-Some of the "matches" may be errors, which you will need to hover over or click on to identify.
+You can supply a column of unique identifiers directly to Wikidata in order to pull more data, but [these strings will not be “reconciled” against the external dataset](reconciling#reconciling-with-unique-identifiers).
+Apply the operation <span class="menuItems">Reconcile</span> → <span class="menuItems">Use values as identifiers</span> on your column of identifiers.
+All cells will appear as dark blue “confirmed” matches.
+Some of the “matches” may be errors, which you will need to hover over or click on to identify.

 Sometimes the same external identifier is assigned to different Wikidata items (in which case the conflict will be flagged in Wikidata as a uniqueness constraint violation).
 In this case, all of the matching items are returned as candidates, but are not automatically matched.